An Unwanted House Guest

 Then I saw another one closer to Wendy.
 This is when I realized two disturbing things: I was finding legs and I had swiped their former owner toward Wendy’s face.

 I began wondering what has legs a centimeter long.
 I didn’t like the images coming to mind.
 I continued my frantic but quiet-as-possible search.
 If Wendy woke up now she’d never go back to sleep.
 I had to find the source of the legs.

 I pulled back the comforter, picked up my pillow, looked inside my pillow case.
 I found another leg and removed it, all the while imagining with silent horror the size of the spider it must have come from.

 Fortunately I was able to scoop it up in the first try.
 I carried it, along with three balled up, leg-laden toilet paper sachets, to the toilet and flushed all traces of the intruder away.
-Then I got back into bed, wondering where it had come and whether it was alone.
+Then I got back into bed, wondering where it had come from and whether it was alone.